spollard/josh-works.github.io/_posts/2019-09-13-notes-why-we-sleep.md

 Everything that follows is a quote from _Why We Sleep_.

-If I add my own comments, they'll be inline and italicized, like this:
+If I add my own comments, they'll be inline and italicized, like so:

 _Josh: here's a comment I'm adding_

+_Please note: Alexey Guzey did a fantastic review of the science in the first chapter of this book: [Matthew Walker's "Why We Sleep" Is Riddled with Scientific and Factual Errors](https://guzey.com/books/why-we-sleep/).
+As you might guess from the title of the piece, there are some big problems with the science Matthew Walker users to justify his arguments._

 ### Index